mTorres95/weedme-doc/README.md

 code .
 ```

+4. Before starting to modify, try a `git pull` in case someone else
+has pushed some new changed.
+Do this each time!

 4. Go to `PMD > How To` and create a new folder with the name like
 the PDF you're going to add to the tutorial.